-Furnas – the land of geysers, hot springs, and culinary wonders
+Furnas Land of geysers, hot springs, and culinary wonders

-Furnas in the Azores is a place where nature takes centre stage.
-Here, the earth simmers, geysers gurgle, and the thermal springs offer a warm embrace.
-Discover cozido and immerse yourself in the magic of Furnas.
+Furnas in the Azores is where nature takes the spotlight.
+Here, the earth boils, geysers bubble, and the thermal springs offer a warm embrace.
+Discover cozido and immerse yourself in the power of Furnas.

 Steam-clad geothermal springs enveloped by verdant greenery in a nature park, captured from above.

 There are places where the Earth breathes beneath your feet.
-Where the air is heavy with the scent of sulphur and smoke, and hot springs tell ancient stories of fire and water.
-Furnas in the Azores is such a place—both wild and welcoming, harsh yet soft as an embrace.
+Where the air is heavy with the scent of sulphur and smoke, and hot springs tell ancient tales of fire and water.
+Furnas in the Azores is such a place — both wild and welcoming, harsh yet soft like a hug.

 Here, nature is not a backdrop.
 It is the main character.

-All of Furnas is like a living organism.
-In the centre of the village, you'll find calderas—earth craters from which steam and water erupt with astonishing force.
-The geysers bubble under the open sky, and the scent of minerals is everywhere, reminding you that you've arrived at a place where the Earth remembers how to be young.
+The whole of Furnas feels like a living organism.
+In the centre of the village, you’ll find calderas – earth craters where steam and water erupt with astonishing force.
+Geysers bubble under the open sky, and the scent of minerals is everywhere, reminding you that you are in a place where the Earth has not forgotten how to be young.

-After absorbing the energy of the geysers, Furnas invites you to sink into one of its hot mineral baths.
-The most famous is located in Parque Terra Nostra—a natural pool with orange-brown water, rich in iron, surrounded by a botanical garden from another world.
+After absorbing the energy of the geysers, Furnas will invite you to immerse yourself in one of its hot mineral baths.
+The most famous among them is in Parque Terra Nostra — a natural pool with orangey-brown water rich in iron, surrounded by a botanical garden like something from another world.

-• Effect: deep relaxation and a magical sense of time stopping
+• Effect: deep relaxation and a magical sense of time that stands still

 The Culinary Wonders of Furnas

-In this living volcanic world, not only the earth simmers—so do the pots.
-Furnas is home to the legendary cozido das Furnas—a dish slow-cooked in the ground using the natural geothermal heat.
+In this living volcanic world, not only does the earth simmer — the pots simmer too.
+Furnas is home to the legendary cozido das Furnas — a dish that is slowly cooked in the ground, using natural geothermal heat.

-• A large clay pot filled with meat, vegetables, and spices
+• Large clay pot filled with meat, vegetables, and spices

-• Slow roasting in dug holes for about 6–7 hours
+• Slow roasting in dug pits for about 6–7 hours

-• Result: flavours infused with earth, fire, and ancient magic
+• Result: flavours steeped in earth, fire, and ancient magic

-To try cozido is not just a meal.
-It is a way to become part of the rhythm of Furnas.
+Sampling cozido is not just a meal.
+It's a way to become part of the rhythm of Furnas.

-• Lagoa das Furnas lagoon – a picturesque lake around which geysers and cooking fields unfold.
+• Lagoa das Furnas Lagoon – picturesque lake around which geysers and cooking fields unfold.

-• Parque Terra Nostra – one of Europe's most beautiful botanical parks, with trees from all continents.
+• Terra Nostra Park – one of the most beautiful botanical parks in Europe, with trees from all continents.

 • Small thermal springs like Poça da Dona Beija – for evening bathing under the stars.